martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_consistency.md

 ## Equivariant Diffusion Models (EDM) for 3D molecule generation

-We will specifically focus on an E(n) equivariant diffusion model presented by the EDM paper, which specialized in 3D molecular generation [9].
+We will specifically focus on an E(n) equivariant diffusion model presented by the EDM paper, which specialized in 3D molecular generation <d-cite key="hoogeboom2022equivariant"></d-cite>.
 The authors used a DDPM-based diffusion model with an EGNN backbone for predicting both continuous (atom coordinates) and categorical features (atom types).

 As we have hinted earlier in the EGNN section, molecules are naturally equivariant to E(3) rotations and translation